Scenario: The Facebook post reads, “I’m signed up for a craft fair in a few months! What should I make that will sell?”

 How can you make it in a variety of sizes so you can fill your booth with things you love and still hit every price point for your audience?

-Instead, lean on your love for this wonderful craft of ours and your talent as artist.
+Instead, lean on your love for this wonderful craft of ours and your talent as an artist.

 Kati is the designer behind Hooked by Kati.
 With thousands of patterns sold around the world, Kati prides herself in creating innovative, easy-to-follow amigurumi patterns.
 She has designed for several publications, including Crochet!, Crochet World, Simply Crochet, and I Like Crochet.
 Kati finds her inspiration in science fiction, video games, and numerous visits to the zoo — all passions she shares with her husband and two boys.